1. Calling the roll

 When staff do not form a united front on common expectations, students will play one off against the other.
 “Mr Jones lets us get a drink.
 Why don’t you?”
 While it is tempting to reply “Because I’m a professional and Mr Jones is slack.”
 We don’t.

 We state the rule and the reason for the rule.
 “No you can’t get a drink during class time as it wastes your learning time.
 You are responsible for getting a drink between lessons and can bring a drink bottle to class.
-Be more organised next time.”
+Be more organized next time.”

 3. Using Collective punishments